ehwest/mdn_qms/source/Quality_Manual/README.md

 * The scope of the quality management system.
 * Description and/or definition of procedures established for the quality management system.
 * A description of the interactions between the processes of the quality management system.

-## Device Master Records (DMR)

-For each medical device type or medical device family, we have established and maintain one or more files containing or referencing documents generated to demonstrate conformity to the requirement of ISO 13485 and applicable regulatory requirements.
-The content of the file(s) includes:

-* General description of the medical device, intended use/purpose, and labeling, including any instructions for use

-* Specifications for the product

-* Specifications or procedure for manufacturing, packaging, storage, handling, and distribution

-* Procedures for measuring and monitoring

 ## Control of Documents